NCIS members can apply for several forms of funding:

 [Sponsored by NCIS and the family of Professor Eisenstein]

 The Elizabeth Eisenstein Prize is awarded annually for the best academic journal article or book chapter published by a member of NCIS.
 The article must have been published in a peer reviewed journal or edited academic book within the last two years, and all authors must be members of NCIS, whether the authorship is single or multiple.

 The prize brings the winner an honorarium of $350.
 Subject to the relevant permissions, the winning essay will be reprinted in The Independent Scholar.

-NCIS members may submit a paper at any time during the year, but the deadline is April 30, and NCIS members wishing to submit a published article for consideration should send a copy of the article to the Chairperson of the Awards Committee on email@example.com as a PDF attachment to an email, to arrive by the stated deadline.
+NCIS members may submit a paper at any time during the year, but the deadline is April 30 each year, and NCIS members wishing to submit a published article for consideration should send a copy of the article to the Chairperson of the Awards Committee on email@example.com as a PDF attachment to an email, to arrive by the stated deadline.
 An article may only be submitted once for the Eisenstein Prize.